pedalboard/pedalboard-case/README.md

 # pedalboard-case

+This project is created with openscad 2021.01

+## 3D printable case

 3d model for the case which holds pedalboard-hw

-This project is created with openscad 2021.01

-## 3d printable case

 ![rendered](./generated/pedalboard-case.png)